THE FIVE”WS” AND ONE “H” OF TAX LIENS

 You have options.
 The type of options depends upon your specific financial, health and living situation

 .
 Below is a listing of some of the options that may be available.
 Please note that these options won’t automatically remove a tax lien already filed.
 They might help you work out an arrangement that will hold the lien filing, but only if the IRS agrees.
-They are also possible avenues to help stop a levy or garnishment.
+They are also possible avenues to help stop a levy or garnishment.• Payment plan to make monthly payments for the full tax or a partial amount of the tax.

 • Offer in Compromise to settle with the IRS for an amount less than what you owe.